The stunning 103EX luxury car is poised to change the way we think about autonomous vehicles.

 "I envision that the Rolls-Royce Vision Next 100 will play a key role in these people’s lives," says Giles Taylor, Director of Design at Rolls-Royce.
 "Guiding and conveying them effortlessly through their life’s journey in an exquisite sanctuary where they can reflect in peace ahead of arriving in the grades style."

-Apart from being autonomous, the 103EX will forgo the typical gas-powered V12 in place of a fully-electric powertrain.
-Being a concept of the future, it pairs naturally with the outrageous style, and advanced interior.
+Apart from being fully autonomous, the 103EX forgoes the typical gas-powered V12 in place of a fully-electric powertrain.
+Being a concept of the future, it pairs naturally with the outrageous style and advanced interior.

 The entirety of the 103EX was built using "cutting-edge" manufacturing technologies.
-This allows customers to be more involved in the build of the vehicle, helping develop the shape, size, and silhouette of Rolls-Royce products in the future.
+This new technology allows customers to be more involved in the actual construction of the vehicle, aiding in development of the shape, size, and silhouette of Rolls-Royce products in the future.

-If you had any thought that this would be hitting the production line, well, you might be as insane as the man who designed it.
-Though the 103EX will never be a facet of the Rolls-Royce lineup, it’s the first major step in the marque’s march towards the future…finally.
+If you had any thought that this would be hitting the production line – well, you might be as insane as the man who designed it.
+Though the 103EX will never be a part of the Rolls-Royce lineup, it’s the first major step in the marque’s march towards the future.